An Experiment with Time

-An Experiment with Time is a book by the British soldier, aeronautical engineer and philosopher J. W. Dunne about his precognitive dreams and a theory of time which he later called "Serialism".
+An Experiment with Time is a book by the British soldier, aeronautical engineer and philosopher J. W. Dunne (1875–1949) about his precognitive dreams and a theory of time which he later called "Serialism".
 First published in March 1927, the book was widely read.
-Although never accepted by mainstream science, it has influenced imaginative literature ever since.
-Dunne published four sequels: The Serial Universe, The New Immortality, Nothing Dies and Intrusions?
+Although never accepted by mainstream scientists or philosophers, it has influenced imaginative literature ever since.
+Dunne published four sequels: The Serial Universe (1934), The New Immortality (1938), Nothing Dies (1940) and Intrusions?
+(1955).

 Description

 Overview

 An Experiment with Time discusses two main topics.

 The first half of the book describes a number of precognitive dreams, most of which Dunne himself had experienced.
-His key conclusion was that such precognitive visions foresee future personal experiences by the dreamer and not more general events.
+His key conclusion was that such precognitive visions foresee future personal experiences by the dreamer and not mere general events.

-The second half develops a theory to try and explain them.
+The second half develops a theory to try to explain them.
 Dunne's starting point is the observation that the moment of "now" is not described by science.
 Contemporary science described physical time as a fourth dimension and Dunne's argument led to an endless sequence of higher dimensions of time to measure our passage through the dimension below.
 Accompanying each level was a higher level of consciousness.
 At the end of the chain was a supreme ultimate observer.

 According to Dunne, our wakeful attention prevents us from seeing beyond the present moment, whilst when dreaming that attention fades and we gain the ability to recall more of our timeline.
 This allows fragments of our future to appear in pre-cognitive dreams, mixed in with fragments or memories of our past.
 Other consequences include the phenomenon known as deja vu and the existence of life after death.